fredatgithub/PaperBoy/README.md

 # PaperBoy
-Get your electronic newpaper every morning automatically with a scheduled job or manually
+Get your electronic newspaper every morning automatically with a scheduled job or manually